Ortus-Solutions/REST-over-STOMP/README.md

   onConnect: function (frame) {
     // Make this topic dynamic so each user gets their own const subscription = stompClient.subscribe('/topic/api-responses.Brad-Wood', function (message) {
+      // This will only exist if you pass it with the request console.log( message.headers.correlationId  )

       const payload = JSON.parse(message.body);
       var data = payload.body;
       if( payload.headers && 'Content-Type' in payload.headers && payload.headers['Content-Type'].toUpperCase().includes( 'JSON' ) ) {